The Scottish Kilt: A cut above the rest.. and the knee!

 Can anyone wear a Scottish Kilt?

 Short answer- yes!
 Anyone can wear a kilt.
-Generally there are no restrictions on wearing most tartans, with the exception of a few rare patterns which are known as ‘restricted’, meaning they are reserved for some chiefs or the Royal Family.
+Generally, there are no restrictions on wearing most tartans, with the exception of a few rare patterns which are known as ‘restricted’, meaning they are reserved for some chiefs or the Royal Family.
 If you cannot find a tartan associated with your family name, why not try a Scottish kilt made from one of the universal tartans’?
-These include the Royal and Hunting Stewart Tartans, Black Watch, Flower of Scotland and many many more.
+These include the Royal and Hunting Stewart Tartans, Black Watch, Flower of Scotland and many more.

 What is worn under the Scottish kilt?

 Let’s face it- this is the first question that most of us think of when we see a gentleman in a kilt, isn’t it?!
-Well it is true that it is a Scottish tradition to not wear any undergarments underneath a Scottish kilt.
+Well, it is true that it is a Scottish tradition to not wear any undergarments underneath a Scottish kilt.

 One rumour is that the Scottish military code from the 18th century prescribed a kilt but did not mention underwear.
 Scottish soldiers being typical Scots took this as a challenge rather than accept it was an oversight, and so the underwear-less tradition began!
 It is believed that this is where terms like “going regimental”, “military practice”, and “going commando” evolved from to describe wearing no underwear!

-In the modern day practise of wearing kilts it does seem to be very much a personal preference.
+In the modern day practice of wearing kilts it does seem to be very much a personal preference.
 In some formal situations underwear is definitely required, and most kilt rental companies will stipulate that customers wear underwear for hygiene purposes.
-The Scottish Official Board of Highland Dancing have also made underwear part of the dress code- which is logical when you see some of the high kicks involved in Highland dancing!
+The Scottish Official Board of Highland Dancing has also made underwear part of the dress code- which is logical when you see some of the high kicks involved in Highland dancing!

 So the answer to the question- it’s still a mystery!